Diketo (game): Rules

 Diketo is usually played by two players and can be played with pebbles or marbles.
 The player throws a stone called "mokinto" into the air and then tries to take out as many stones as possible from the circle before they catch it again with the same hand.
-Then they put the stones back into the hole one stone at a time, until all ten stones are back in the hole.
-The player can only move a stone while the "gho"/"mokinto" is in the air and before catching it again with the same hand.
+Then they put the stones back into the hole, one stone at a time, until all ten stones are back in the hole.
+The player can only move a stone while the "gho"/"mokinto" is in the air, and before catching it again with the same hand.
 The player then takes out all the stones again and puts them back in the hole now two at a time and so on.
 If the player fails to catch the gho, it is the next player's turn.
-The player who has manages to do ten rounds of taking the stones out and systematically placing them back in first, wins the game.
+The player who manages to do ten rounds of taking the stones out and systematically placing them back in first, wins the game.